evelynmbart/new-think/README.md

 ## Features

-- **Battle Your Friends** – Go head-to-head in real-time trivia duels.
 - **Learn as You Play** – Expand your knowledge across various categories.
 - **Ad-Free Experience** – No interruptions, just pure trivia fun.
 - **Simple & Clean Interface** – No clutter, just an intuitive and engaging game.

 ## How to Play

-1. Invite a friend or match with a random opponent.
-2. Answer trivia questions as fast and accurately as possible.
+1. Answer trivia questions as fast and accurately as possible.
-3. Score points and outsmart your opponent to win the round.
+2. Score points to beat your high score.
-4. Keep playing, keep learning, and become the ultimate trivia champion!
+3. Keep playing, keep learning, and become the ultimate trivia god!

 ## Get Involved

-Think! is designed for trivia lovers by a trivia lover.
+Think! is designed for trivia beginners by a trivia beginner just looking for some anti-brain-rot entertainment.
 If you have feature suggestions or feedback, feel free to reach out!

 ---